Student Well-being Teams

 The Mental Health Clinician Team Lead acts as the team lead, providing clinical supervision to cases connected to the team and delivers clinical services to students and their families.

-Larger Families of Schools like Colonel Gray, Charlottetown Rural, Bluefield, and Three Oaks have two Mental Health Clinicians.
-One who acts as the team lead as described above along with a Mental Health Clinician who is focused solely on delivering clinical services to students and families.
+Larger families of schools like Bluefield, Charlottetown Rural, Colonel Gray, and Three Oaks have two Mental Health Clinicians.
+One acts as the team lead and the other Mental Health Clinician is focused solely on delivering clinical services to students and families.

 School Outreach Workers help students at school and at home to address behavioural problems, addictions, relationship issues and other challenges.

-School Family Ties Workers provide one on one parental support, leading group sessions like Triple P, Positive Parenting from Two Homes, and helping parents support students as they build toward success in school and in life.
+School Family Ties Workers provide supports to parents such as leading group sessions like Triple P, Positive Parenting from Two Homes, and helping parents support students as they build toward success in school and in life.

 A Counselling Consultant provides counselling support and serves as the liaison between school-based student services and the student well-being team.